AhmedHeikall/van-life/README.md

 - SPA with 10+ routes
 - Responsive Design (mobile - tablet - desktop)
-- Using loader (API data layer) faster 3x times
+- Using "loader" to provide data to the route element before it renders.  faster 3x times than regular useEffect()
 - Using Link State
 - Filter by van type (query params)
 - Using Relative Path and Link